Work/Life Balance: When Life Impacts Work

 We Can Help

 Need help improving your work/life balance?
-As part of your Physicians Well Being Resources benefits, members are encouraged to give us a call at 877.731.3949 to schedule an appoint with a Peer Coach who understands and has lived through the unique challenges facing physicians, providers and advanced practioners in healthcare today.
+As part of your Physicians Well Being Resources, members are encouraged to give us a call at 877.731.3949 to schedule an appointment with a Peer Coach who understands and understands the unique challenges facing physicians, providers and advanced practitioners in healthcare today.